Kinesiology Advising FAQ (University Park)

 - What is the limit of repeat attempts of a course?

-A student cannot attempt a course more than three times without the permission of the appropriate Dean in their unit of enrollment.
+A student cannot attempt a course more than two times without the permission of the appropriate Dean in their unit of enrollment.
 (It is important to note that it is the academic official of the student's unit of enrollment; not the unit offering the class.)
 Attempts are defined as earning a grade in a class or late-dropping the class.
-Attempts are tracked in LionPATH; students will be denied enrollment after a third attempt in a given course.
+Attempts are tracked in LionPATH.
+Students will be denied enrollment after a second attempt in a given course.

-Attempts will also include sections of a course differentiated by suffix: for example, attempting CAS 100A, CAS 100B and CAS100C would be three attempts.
+Attempts will also include sections of a course differentiated by suffix: for example, attempting CAS 100A and CAS 100B would be two attempts.

-The College of Health and Human Development has an online Fourth Course Attempt Request form found here.
+The College of Health and Human Development has an online Third Course Attempt Request form found here.

 - What courses can I use for Supporting Courses in Movement Science?